 The atmosphere is bright and peaceful.
 If you are planning to work on your laptop the entire day or prepare your final exams, it’s the perfect venue to concentrate while enjoying having a cup of coffee and snacks or a light meal.

-Food are reasonably priced.
+Food is reasonably priced.
 Their food is simple but substantial.
 Pasta is aldente.
 They use fresh tomatoes on their Pomodoro and their Pesto is loaded with Parmesan, just the way I like it.

 It was actually a relief that their desserts are not overly sweet.
 I was able to try their Banoffee and Tiramisu and, I was happy because their sweetness was just right for me to relish my coffee.